 Harbour facilities around the Coromandel need to be upgraded as we prepare for higher visitor numbers and increased usage of wharf and boat ramp facilities by both recreational and commercial users.
 Developing the infrastructure to allow for a fast ferry from Auckland will also have major economic benefits for the entire Coromandel District.
 We've got a number of projects on-the-go around the Coromandel Harbour to upgrade our boat ramps and wharves as we prepare for more visitors and growing recreational and commercial use.
 Expanding and improving our harbour facilities in a safe and sustainable manner will help cater for growth in our aquaculture and tourism industries - with significant economic benefits for our district.
-Here's the latest updates: Sugarloaf Wharf In December 2018, central government through its Provincial Growth Fund approved $558,000 towards a business case looking at expanding the current facility to help commercial aquaculture production increase.
-The PGF application was made by the Coromandel Marine Farmers (CoroMFA).
-The business case is completed and a second PGF application towards consent and build is under assessment.
-Coromandel produces around 26 per cent of New Zealand greenshell mussels and 24 per cent of Pacific oysters, but current wharf infrastructure will limit the ability to meet demand.
-Production is expected to double over the next 10-15 years, creating 550 new jobs, so this investment will help the industry get match fit for those emerging opportunities..
-Coromandel Wharf Concept designs and user needs are being considered for the replacement of the section that was damaged and had to be removed following a significant storm in 2018 storm.
-We are working with Patukirikiri iwi and other interested parties to look at the future of the Patukirikiri Reserve area including the boat ramp, berthage and haul out facilit Port Charles Wharf Repairs have been completed but further work is needed in the next 12-24 months to renew some of the structural elements of the wharf.
+Here's the latest updates: Te Ariki Tahi/Sugarloaf Wharf A $19.95 million investment from the Provincial Growth Fund (PGF) in 2020 will allow for expansion of Te Ariki Tahi/Sugarloaf Wharf and increase mussel farming capacity by almost 20,000 tonnes, bringing additional jobs to the region.
+The aquaculture sector in Thames-Coromandel contributes $70 million to the district’s GDP and is responsible for 350 jobs.
+Read more on the project page here.
+Coromandel Wharf Concept designs and user needs are being considered for the replacement of the section that was damaged during a significant storm.
+We are working with Patukirikiri iwi and other interested parties to look at the future of the Patukirikiri Reserve area including the boat ramp, berthage and haul out facility.
+Port Charles Wharf Repairs have been completed but further work is needed in the next 12-24 months to renew some of the structural elements of the wharf.
 The wharf is safe for public use.
-Coromandel Marine Gateway Project In December 2018 the Provincial Growth Fund approved $93,850 towards a business case looking at the feasibility of developing a large marine facility to increase capacity and overall safety for recreational users and ferry and charter boats proposed to be built on the existing 7ha of underutilised land bordered by Pita Street, Furey’s Creek and Strongman Road..
-The application was made by Pita St Developments, a commercial company that is looking to develop a marine facility, with potential for a commuter ferry service between Coromandel Town and Auckland.
-You can read more on this project here.
 Marine and Harbour Facilities Strategy This was adopted by Council in December 2017.
 The Strategy sets out a long-term plan for the boat ramps, wharves and jetties across the District and will help inform our 2018-2028 Long-Term Plan (specifically in relation to our marine and harbour assets and facilities).
 It takes into account health and safety, access, growing visitor demand and potential funding partnership opportunities.
 The Strategy has an Action Plan, which includes: Prioritising upgrades of facilities from a district-wide perspective Identifying the most appropriate initial and on-going funding mechanism for each facility (user-pays, partnership models).
 Developing a funding strategy, which creates opportunities for specific investment and joint ventures.
 Work with private owners, government organisations, iwi to resolve and clarify ownership and consenting anomalies in relation to existing facilities.
 Work with interested parties on appropriate marine/habour development at Coromandel Harbour You can read the Marine and Harbour Facilities Strategy here.